rajatgl17/blog/_posts/2020-04-19-why-b-tree-index-part-1.md

 3. Stack - Getting the last inserted element will take O(1) time but for other search purposes, just like an unsorted array it also takes O(n) search time.
 Therefore we can discard it as well.

-4. Queue - Similar to stack (FIFO instead of LIFO) it also takes O(n) search time.
+4. Queue - Similar to stack (just FIFO instead of LIFO) it also takes O(n) search time.
 Therefore we can discard it as well.

 5. Unsorted linked list - Takes O(n) search time.
 Therefore we can discard it as well.